jsharing/Microsoft-Studio-Recommendations/README.md

 Idiomatic `pandas` code has variable names that are meaningful words or abbreviations in English, that are related to the purpose of the variables.
 You can still use `df` as the name of your DataFrame if there is only one main DataFrame you are working with, but as soon as you are merging multiple DataFrames or taking a subset of a DataFrame, you should use meaningful names.
 For example, `df2` would not be an idiomatic name, but `movies_and_reviews` could be.

-We also recommend that you rename all DataFrame columns so that their meanings are more understandable, although it is fine to have acronyms.
-For example, `"col1"` would not be an idiomatic name, but `"USD"` could be.

-Below are the definitions of each rubric level for this objective.
-This information is also summarized in the rubric, which is attached to the project submission assignment.

 #### Exceeds Objective
 Uses `pandas` to prepare data and answer business questions in an idiomatic, performant way

 #### Meets Objective (Passing Bar)
 Successfully uses `pandas` to prepare data in order to answer business questions

-> This includes projects that _occasionally_ use base Python when `pandas` methods would be more appropriate (such as using `enumerate()` on a DataFrame), or occasionally performs operations that do not appear to have any relevance to the business questions

-#### Approaching Objective
-Uses `pandas` to prepare data, but makes significant errors

-> Examples of significant errors include: the result presented does not actually answer the stated question, the code produces errors, the code _consistently_ uses base Python when `pandas` methods would be more appropriate, or the submitted notebook contains significant quantities of code that is unrelated to the presented analysis (such as copy/pasted code from the curriculum or StackOverflow)

-#### Does Not Meet Objective
-Unable to prepare data using `pandas`

-> This includes projects that successfully answer the business questions, but do not use `pandas` (e.g. use only base Python, or use some other tool like R, Tableau, or Excel)

-## Getting Started

-Please start by reviewing the contents of this project description.
-If you have any questions, please ask your instructor ASAP.

-Next, you will need to complete the [***Project Proposal***](#project_proposal) which must be reviewed by your instructor before you can continue with the project.

-Then, you will need to create a GitHub repository.
-There are three options:

-1. Look at the [Phase 1 Project Templates and Examples repo](https://github.com/learn-co-curriculum/dsc-project-template) and follow the directions in the MVP branch.
-2. Fork the [Phase 1 Project Repository](https://github.com/learn-co-curriculum/dsc-phase-1-project-v2-3), clone it locally, and work in the `student.ipynb` file.
-Make sure to also add and commit a PDF of your presentation to your repository with a file name of `presentation.pdf`.
-3. Create a new repository from scratch by going to [github.com/new](https://github.com/new) and copying the data files from one of the above resources into your new repository.
-This approach will result in the most professional-looking portfolio repository, but can be more complicated to use.
-So if you are getting stuck with this option, try one of the above options instead.

-## Summary

-This project will give you a valuable opportunity to develop your data science skills using real-world data.
-The end-of-phase projects are a critical part of the program because they give you a chance to bring together all the skills you've learned, apply them to realistic projects for a business stakeholder, practice communication skills, and get feedback to help you improve.
-You've got this!